 Full name and title:

-How did your background/experiences lead you to join a national children’s health organization?
+How has your background/experiences led you to join a national children’s health organization?

 What are you most proud of from your time with NICHQ?